-Saw the guttering to a manageable size and remove the ends.
-Replace each end with a large piece of gaffa tape, which will keep the compost in place but can easily be removed when you transplant the seedings into the soil.
+Saw the guttering to a manageable size and remove any ends.
+Replace each end with a large piece of Gaffa tape, which will keep the compost in place but can easily be removed when you transplant the seedings into the soil.

-Fill the guttering with moist multipurpose compost and gently firm down.
+Fill the guttering with moist, peat-free, multi-purpose compost and gently firm down.
 Create a shallow drill in the centre of the compost and sow seeds sparingly along it.

 Use your thumb and forefinger to replace the compost over the seed and firm gently.